7 science-backed benefits of taking a cold shower

 6. A cold shower could help you build muscle

 Need another reason to turn down the heat on your post-workout shower?
 It’s been suggested that swapping hot for cold water could help you see more muscle gains.
 Although further research is required into this particular cold shower benefit, a 2015 study found that cold water immersion attenuated long term gains in muscle mass and strength.
-It also blunted the activation of key proteins and satellite cells in skeletal muscle up to two days after strength exercise[11]
+It also blunted the activation of key proteins and satellite cells in skeletal muscle up to two days after strength exercise.[11]

 7. Cold showers can help soothe inflammation